 3) breech presentation

 We were able to get the cost of the device to $3,500 using a modular off-the-shelf approach rather than an all-in-one system.
-We also added an integrated contextual help feature that helped supplement the limited sonography training received by the midwives.
+We also added an integrated contextual help feature that helped supplement the limited sonography training received by the midwives, helping to answer diagnostic questions when a radiologist isn't available.

-For more about this work, watch this presentation from HCI professor and now Shift Labs CEO Beth Kolko:
+For more about this work, please watch this TEDx presentation from HCI professor and now Shift Labs CEO Beth Kolko: